 This project aims to support people who have lived experience of the mental health system, either in themselves (called youth consumer advisors) or through their family (family/whānau advisors).
 To do this guidelines and workshops are created as needed.
 Werry Workforce Whāraurau also supports a network of youth consumer advisors around the country who aim to improve various DHBs, NGOs as well as Werry Workforce itself.

 A place with youth and family advisors co-designing projects and providing input will have happier families who experience a better path of recovery and improved outcomes.
-Find out more about youth consumer participation here.
+Find out more about #DMC and youth consumer participation here.

 ► Sector Leaders' Days